This document describes sole-tenant nodes. For information about how to provision VMs on sole-tenant nodes, see Provisioning VMs on sole-tenant nodes.

 For information about the limitations of using local SSDs on sole-tenant nodes, see Local SSD data persistence.

-For information about how using GPUs affects live migration, see Live migration and GPUs.
+For information about how using GPUs affects live migration, see the limitations of live migration.

 Sole-tenant nodes with GPUs do not support VMs without GPUs.